 It is not very hard to avoid Identity Theft.
 All you have to do is to use caution and exercise common sense when dealing with people – online or offline.

 1] Do not reply to emails that say you won a lottery that you never entered.
-There are no such schemes from any company where they pull up an email address randomly and want to give away a huge sum of money or even discount coupons.
+There are no such schemes from any company that randomly pulls an email address and offers a huge sum of money or discount coupons.

 2] There are no widows or dying people who need your help to transfer their money to NGOs in your country.
 If you receive such emails, delete them immediately.